 Top the taco casserole with your favorite salsa.
 Once again, we are using the mom method of “eyeballing it” here.
 I would guess you will need 1-2 cups of salsa.

-Bake your creation for about 30 minutes at 350 degrees.
+Bake the taco casserole for about 30 minutes at 350 degrees.
 It doesn’t look al that appealing in this picture, but it is tasty—I promise!

-Top tortilla chips with a generous helping of this taco casserole, and garnish with sour cream, lettuce, tomatoes, and anything else that sounds delicious to you!
+Top tortilla chips with a generous helping of this taco casserole, and garnish with sour cream, lettuce, tomatoes, homemade authentic pico de gallo and anything else that sounds delicious to you!
 Yum, yum, yum!
 The easiest dinner you will ever make!
 Aside from frozen pizza, of course.
 No, just me?
 Hmmm….

 - 1 can refried beans